 Lottie dolls, which were made in consultation with academics, look more like little girls than typical fashion dolls, such as Barbie.

-“Toys are not just toys,” said Lucie Follett, co-founder of Arklu, the small London-based company that makes the dolls.
-“When they have overly sexualized bodies they can have damaging impacts on girls’ self image.”
+“Toys are not just toys,” said Lucie Follett, co-founder of Arklu, the small Ireland-based company that makes the dolls.
+“When they have overly sexualized bodies they can have damaging impacts on girls’ self-image.”

 So far, parents seem to have taken a liking to Lottie, which has won nine parenting and toy awards.
 About 20,000 dolls have been sold since being introduced in the U.K. in August and later in the U.S. and Australia.

 Arklu started with very different projects: the Kate Middleton engagement doll and royal wedding figures.
 Following that, Arklu spent 18 months developing Lottie after Follett came across research about dolls and body image.

 The first batch of Lottie dolls in Canada arrived Monday at Port Moody, B.C.’s The Village Toy Shop.
 The store will take phone orders for elsewhere in Canada, where they’ll sell for $19.99.

 In the Silly Goose Kids toy store on Danforth Ave., co-owner Shamie Ramgoolam said parents are interested in alternatives to traditional dolls.
 She said there are some already available to Canadians, but parents will probably like the idea of expert consultation in Lottie’s development.

 “People are going to talk about it . . . she’s not wearing three-quarter length tops and mini-skirts,” Ramgoolam said.